 For more info, check out this guide to DIY tubeless conversions.

 Things You’ll Need to Go Tubeless

 - Valves- Tubeless valves have a rubber grommet and Knurled nut that holds the valve in place and seals the valve hole.
 They also have removable cores allow you to pump sealant into the tire without unseating the tire.
-These WTB TCS Presta Valves would work well.
 You can also use Schrader valves if you prefer them.
 If you’re on a tight budget, you can cut the valves out of an old tube.

 - Tubeless sealant- The sealant is made of some solid fibers or particles that are suspended in a thick liquid.
 This solution coats the inside of your tire and plugs small punctures to prevent leaks.
-Stan’s No Tubes Tire Sealant is a popular choice.
-This stuff can seal up punctures up to 1/4 inch
+Tubeless sealant can seal up punctures up to 1/4 inch.